pangolin-tea/physics_projects/README.md

 # Projects

-This project is meant to be an exercise in implementing physics calculations into a single package.
+This directory is meant to be a compilation of in the works projects, which may or may not get their own directory in the future.